emd5953/SunLab-Access-System/README.md

 4. **Git**:
    - Git is needed to clone the repository.
 Install it from the official site: [Git Downloads](https://git-scm.com/downloads).

-   - <br>Next, clone this repository using the following git command: <br>
+   - Next, clone this repository using the following git command: <br>
    <code>git clone https://github.com/emd5953/SunLab-Access-System.git </code>

 5. **GUI Library (Tkinter, PyQt, or Kivy)**: